jeremybennett/torcs/src/doc/architecture.md

 Menu
 ----
-The Menu and its components are responsible to offer a visual user interface to ease the setup of TORCS, e.g. the selection of predefined races, changeing the selection of robots, graphics and much more.
+The Menu and its components are responsible to offer a visual user interface to ease the setup of TORCS, e.g. the selection of predefined races, changing the selection of robots, graphics and much more.
 All these settings are persisted in XML files and are later read by the respective components.